GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-98/index.md

 title: New in Chrome 98
 description: >
   Chrome 98 is rolling out now!
-If you’ve signed up for the Auto Dark Theme Origin Trial, there’s a new way to opt out at a per element level.
+If you’ve signed up for the Auto Dark Theme origin trial, there’s a new way to opt out at a per element level.
 There’s now support for COLRv1, an evolution of the COLRv0 font format.
 And there’s plenty more.
 layout: 'layouts/blog-post.njk'